 Once configured, the system automatically runs through the steps without human intervention.
 They are adapted depending on the company’s sector, the contamination risk, and the configuration of the production line.

-The main steps successively include rinsing and cleaning phases until the desired level of disinfection is reached.
-They are recorded in the CIP tracking system.
-This archiving makes it possible to verify that all TACT data meet the expected requirements.
+The main stages successively include rinsing and cleaning phases until the desired level of disinfection is reached.
+These are recorded in the Clean-In-Place monitoring system.
+This archiving makes it possible to monitor that all TACT data complies with expectations.

-The primary objective of CIP is to ensure a product quality level that meets the manufacturer’s requirements, in order to avoid health risks and non-compliance.
-Another advantage is its speed of execution and intervention, which makes it possible to restart production quickly once cleaning is complete.
+The primary challenge of Clean-In-Place is to ensure a product quality level that meets the manufacturer’s requirements, in order to avoid health risks and non-compliance.
+Another important challenge of Clean-In-Place is its speed of execution and intervention, which makes it possible to restart production quickly once cleaning is complete.

-“ Overall, the company’s entire production capacity is improved thanks to the CIP system.
-A station is made up of different cleaning lines, capable of cleaning up to 10 pieces of equipment simultaneously.
-On average, a CIP station with around 3–5 lines can clean up to about fifty pieces of equipment for greater efficiency. ”
+“ Overall, the company’s entire production capacity is improved thanks to the Clean-in-Place system.
+A station is made up of different cleaning lines, capable of cleaning up to 10 pieces of equipment simultaneously!
+On average, a CIP station with around 3-5 lines can clean up to about fifty pieces of equipment for greater efficiency. ”

 Paul Peltier, Consulting Engineer at Elodys International